pagekit/docs/developer-basics/response.md

 }
 ```

-If you don't want this to render a `Themed Response` as explained below, set a key `'layout' => false` in the `$view` array.
+If you don't want this to render a themed Response as explained below, set `'layout' => false` in the `$view` array.

 ## Themed
-A `Themed Response` embeds the controller's result within a surrounding layout, usually defined by the theme.
-Simply return a `String` or a  from the controller.
+A themed Response embeds the controller's result within a surrounding layout, usually defined by the theme.
+Simply return a string from the controller.

 ```php
 public function indexAction()